The best way to clean slate patios

 Efflorescence is just a powdery residue left on the surface as moisture evaporates which leaves a salt behind.
 It can be washed away with water, but stubborn marks may require a cleaner.

 Efflorescence can occur just after pavers are laid as the base dries out.
 It also often appears after a period of wet weather early in the year.
+It is usually possible to remove with Floorseal Cement & Grout Haze Remover.

 In conclusion